acpascale/netzero_navigate/README.md

 ### Instructions for use
 1. Install code interpreters and set up R and python code environments to access interpreters.
 Install additional packages.
-2. Parameterize "/d0_2code/parameters/mpv1_[x].csv", "/d0_2code/parameters/mvp0_paper_setup.csv" , and "mpv3_paper_all.csv" files for directory structure of users system, along with base paths for each code chunk (see item 4 in last section).
+2. Parameterize "/d0_2code/parameters/mpv1_[x].csv", "/d0_2code/parameters/mvp0_paper_setup.csv" , and "mpv3_paper_all.csv" files for directory structure of each user's system, along with base paths for each code chunk (see item 4 in last section).
 3. Run code in sequential order, "1_[x].py" , "2_[x].r" , "3_[x].py", "4_[x].r".
 Warnings will occur in "3_[x].py" but will not impact duplication of results.
 4. We have not provided detailed instructions for reproducing the manual analyses run using generic ArcGIS pro packages (e.g. ZonalStatisticsAsTable - https://pro.arcgis.com/en/pro-app/latest/tool-reference/spatial-analyst/zonal-statistics-as-table.htm).